raymondbernard/finetuneopenai/README.md

 # Create JSONL to fine tune OpenAI's Chat Model

 This application is built using Streamlit and helps users create a properly formatted Jsonl file.
 This file format is needed to fine-tune an OpenAi chat model.
+This application is meant to be used locally please see our other version for a remote use.

 ```python
 data = {